wfdudley/T-watch-2020/README.md

 # T-watch-2020
 a watch project for the TTGO T-watch-2020 version 1

+This work is licensed under the BSD 3-clause license.
+See LICENSE.txt.

 This builds with Arduino IDE version 1.8.13.
 It also requires:
 <UL>
   <LI><A HREF="https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library" TARGET=_blank>The "official" watch library</A>